mfinelli/git-backup/README.md

 `.gitbackup` file.
 It is basically just another bash script that defines the variables that we need which we source before running the backup.

-The two variables that you need to set are for the password to encrypt the repositories with, and a list of repositories to backup:
+The three variables that you need to set are for the password to encrypt the repositories with, a list of repositories to backup, and the name of the bucket into which the backup will be saved:

 ```shell
 # Choose a long, strong passphrase to encrypt the repositories with.